 A fancy word for this kind of help is “crowdsourcing.”
 It basically means to go outside your normal group of contacts (like fellow yearbook team members) to gather information and content.

 And the easiest way to do it with your students is to use yearbook flyers.
+Check out this article if you’re looking for the easiest way to do it with other parents.

 Why Crowdsourcing Through Yearbook Flyers Is a Good Idea